by Gérard Lebel

 However, the land in question had not yet been officially sold.
 It is only the 22 August 1686 that Chamberland admits in front of notary to have sold, the 9 January 1678, to Louis Lepage, a concession of 3 arpents front on the St. Lawrence River, passage of the south.
 Jean Guyon, sworn surveyor, the 25 August 1678, had drawn up a report of survey of the said concession.
 In addition, Simon acknowledges having received in 1682 in addition to 360 books, 10 books for pins in favor of his wife Marie Boisseau.

-The engineer and cartographer Robert de Villeneuve during the year 1688, it seems, had represented on paper the environs of Quebec, especially the island of Orleans.
+The engineer and cartographer Robert de Villeneuve during the year 1688, it seems, had represented on paper the area around Quebec, especially the island of Orleans.
 This map shows in the parish of Saint-François-de-Sales the barn and the house of Louis Lepage numbers 44 and 46, south side of the island, a few acres west of the church.

 Thousand books in a cassette